Choosing the right bank can be tricky, especially if you aren’t quite sure what to look for.

-The good news is that if you aren’t 100% satisfied with your bank, choosing the best bank that fits your needs just got a lot easier!
-(And if you are satisfied with your bank, but haven’t shopped around, how do you know you’re 100% satisfied?)
+The good news is that if you aren’t 100% satisfied with your bank, choosing the best bank that fits your needs is easier than ever.
+And even if you do feel satisfied with your bank, it’s crucial that you shop around to make sure you’re getting the best bang for your buck.

 There are so many low-cost and convenient options available these days, you don’t have to settle for one bank or one offer.

-What to look for to get the best service & lowest fees
+What to look for in order to get the best service, lowest costs

 Checking & savings accounts